 metastatic pleural disease, particularly from adenocarcinomas, e.g.

 Nodular pulmonary amyloidosis is a subtype of pulmonary amyloidosis.
-It is considered a limited form of amyloidosis characterized by one or more intrapulmonary nodules or masses (amyloidomas).
+It is considered a limited form of amyloidosis polarised by one or more intrapulmonary nodules or masses (amyloidomas).

 Non-calcified hyperdense pulmonary nodules are predominantly the result of inhalational exposure to substances, although embolisation of material may cause dense nodular opacification within the lung.